We spent two home matches with the Spokane Velocity team, fans and staff at ONE Spokane Stadium. Here's what we saw.

 Erick Doxey

-Erick Doxey is a photographer with The Inlander.
+Erick Doxey is a photojournalist with The Inlander.
 He was fortunate to have spent his childhood immersed in different cultures all over the world and has adopted Spokane as his hometown.
 His passion is now capturing and sharing stories from the inland northwest.